-Standby Generator Toolkit
+Standby Generator Sizing Guide

-Although the following generator guide will give you some idea of backup generator needs, you should ALWAYS hire a professional to calculate your electrical load and installation needs.
+Although the following generator sizing guide will give you some idea of your backup generator, you should ALWAYS hire a professional to calculate your electrical load and installation needs.
 There is no single sizing solution for all homes.
 The size and power of the generator is determined by a variety of factors including the size of your home, the type of fuel preferred, and the wattage requirements of your appliances.
-Do not forget to also take into consideration load growth, seasonal changes, and different types of home heating, water, refrigeration, and other needs.
+Do not forget to also take into consideration load growth, seasonal changes, and different types of motors.

 It is important to size a generator correctly.
 Too small of a generator for a large load can damage the generator and/or the equipment or appliances that are connected to it.
 Too large of a generator will cost you more by using more fuel and will be less efficient when loaded lightly.
 This will also typically have a larger installation bill.